Reimagining All You Can Eat

 MOVING THE SOCIALLY DISTANCED LINE ALONG

-No restaurant is escaping the transition of re-opening unscathed, and that's part of why many businesses are relying on disposable items so heavily for to-go orders and delivery services.
+No cafeteria is escaping the transition of re-opening unscathed, and that's part of why many schools are relying on disposable items so heavily for to-go orders and delivery services.
 Unfortunately, that's not exactly cost-efficient and adds an extra layer of labor to the daily list of tasks.
 One solution that vendors are finding success with for maintaining a somewhat buffet-style service is by mimicking cafeteria lines.

 Consumers are encouraged to socially distance in lines, but they can experience an almost traditional buffet by moving through an assembly line.
 While in line, they can choose from pre-assembled plates from the menu or encounter staff-served options that don't require any consumer engagement with serving utensils.